knockout/knockout/documentation/with-binding.md

   * Additional parameters

-      * `on`
+      * `as`

-        The `on` option allows you set an alias for the new context object.
+        The `as` option allows you set an alias for the new context object.
 Although you can refer to the object using the `$data` [context variable](binding-context.html), it may be useful to give it a more descriptive name using the `as` option like:

             <div data-bind="with: currentPerson, as: 'person'"></div>